#1 Home Improvement Retailer

 The Home Depot Garden Center at Detroit 7 Mile/Meyers

 On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Planning your garden lets you make the most of your time and space.
+Lawn care is often a priority, as well.
+Plan your garden to make the most of your time and space.
 You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Detroit 7 Mile/Meyers can help you enjoy your spring activities to the fullest.
+No matter what outdoor projects you choose to tackle, The Garden Center in Detroit 7 Mile/Meyers can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it will even out as time passes.
+Be sure to read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone